sddevelopment-be/penguin-pragmatic-patterns/README.md

 * [PlantUML](https://plantuml.com/) : Diagrams as code, allows to version source files and convert them into images
 * [Markdown](https://www.markdownguide.org/): Easy to use markup language, allowing the writer to focus on content rather than format
 * [HuGo Static site generator](https://gohugo.io): Static website generator, compiles markdown files and configuration into HTML pages
   (including styling, and JavaScript if applicable)

-### Getting started with local development

-* Install HuGo: see the [official guide](https://gohugo.io/installation/)
-* Fork this repository, create a feature branch if desired
-* Use `hugo server` to spawn a local webserver that dynamically updates to inspect your changes

-When your changes are done, launch a Pull Request towards the `develop` branch.

 ### Deployment system